 So your iPhone has got wet.
 You dropped it, what, in the bath?
 The sea?
-The toilet?
-And now you want to dry it out, fix the water damage, and recover the data inside.
+When trying to take underwater photos?
+And now you want to dry it out, fix the water damage, and recover the data inside?
 Well, you've come to the right place.
-Also see: How to take underwater photos on iPhone.

 It's a sad fact that iPhones and iPads (but particularly iPhones) get dropped and damaged all the time.
 Probably the most common is the smashed screen, which we discuss in our article on getting Apple to replace your broken iPhone.
 But the second most common is almost certainly water damage.

 Cheer up, however, because a quick dunk in the old H20 isn't necessarily a death sentence for an iPhone.
 We can't guarantee anything, but your phone may survive to fight (and get dunked) another day.
 In this article we explain the best strategies for dealing with a water-damaged electronic device.